Goncalves2525/real-estate-management-system/docs/sprintC/us001/04.tests-and-implementation/Readme.md

 # 4. Tests

-**Test 1:** Checks that when a user doesn't choose filters nor sort criteria, a list of all properties sorted by default criteria (most recently added) is returned - AC5.
+**Test 1:** Checks that when a endUser doesn't choose filters nor sort criteria, a list of all properties sorted by default criteria (most recently added) is returned - AC5.

     @Test
     void ensureGetAllAnnouncementsSortedByDefualtCriteria_ReturnsCorrectList() {